Public Employees Retirement System of Ohio Sells 2,069 Shares of Lockheed Martin Co. (NYSE:LMT)

 The firm also recently announced a quarterly dividend, which will be paid on Friday, June 24th.
 Shareholders of record on Wednesday, June 1st will be issued a dividend of $2.80 per share.
 The ex-dividend date is Tuesday, May 31st.
 This represents a $11.20 annualized dividend and a yield of 2.60%.
 Lockheed Martin’s dividend payout ratio is presently 49.47%.

 A number of brokerages have recently issued reports on LMT.
-Wolfe Research raised Lockheed Martin from a “peer perform” rating to an “outperform” rating and set a $467.00 target price for the company in a report on Monday, February 28th.
+Wells Fargo & Company increased their target price on Lockheed Martin from $486.00 to $496.00 and gave the stock an “equal weight” rating in a report on Wednesday, April 20th.
+Susquehanna raised their price target on Lockheed Martin from $515.00 to $539.00 in a report on Wednesday, April 20th.
 StockNews.com cut Lockheed Martin from a “strong-buy” rating to a “buy” rating in a report on Friday, March 25th.
-Susquehanna raised their price target on Lockheed Martin from $515.00 to $539.00 in a report on Wednesday, April 20th.
-Seaport Res Ptn reaffirmed a “buy” rating on shares of Lockheed Martin in a report on Tuesday, April 19th.
-Finally, Morgan Stanley raised their price target on Lockheed Martin from $450.00 to $521.00 and gave the company an “overweight” rating in a report on Wednesday, March 2nd.
+Argus raised their price target on Lockheed Martin from $415.00 to $500.00 in a report on Wednesday, April 20th.
+Finally, Seaport Res Ptn reaffirmed a “buy” rating on shares of Lockheed Martin in a report on Tuesday, April 19th.
 Seven analysts have rated the stock with a hold rating and six have assigned a buy rating to the stock.
 According to data from MarketBeat, Lockheed Martin currently has a consensus rating of “Hold” and an average target price of $448.86.

 In other Lockheed Martin news, Director John Donovan bought 568 shares of Lockheed Martin stock in a transaction on Thursday, April 21st.
 The shares were purchased at an average cost of $440.55 per share, for a total transaction of $250,232.40.
 Following the completion of the acquisition, the director now owns 568 shares in the company, valued at approximately $250,232.40.
 The acquisition was disclosed in a document filed with the SEC, which is accessible through this link.
 Insiders own 0.17% of the company’s stock.